Vagif Sultanli: Scientific creation

-Besides the literary creation the author deals also with the theoretical-esthetical issues of art.
+Besides the literary creation, the author also deals with the theoretical-esthetical issues of art.
 His researches connected with the literary critics and literary science are expressed in his books titled “Mammad Amin Rasulzade’s literary world” (1993), “The traveler of a hard way” (1996), “The horizons of freedom” (1997), “Azerbaijani Emigration Literature” (1998), “The literary-theoretical illustrations” (2000), “The shore of survival” (2004), “The issues of studying the literary critics” (2007), “Literary criticism of Azerbaijan” (2012), “Love to Independence” (2014), “Literary criticism of Azerbaijan” (2019), etc. The investigations connected to the Azerbaijani emigrational literature have a special place in the author’s activity of literary activity.

 Vagif Sultanly is the author of numerous journalistic works and scientific articles connected to critics and literary process.
 His reports read in international conferences, workshops, forums and seminars are deemed as an important part of his scientific creation.

 Translation activity

-Vagif Sultanly deals also with translation activity.
-He has translated into Azerbaijani language and published the novels “The Leaf Fall” and “The Mill” by Reşat Nuri Güntekin and the historical narrative “The Syracusian Scientist” by Sergey Jitomirsky as well as the stories by Erwin Strittmatter, Jaroslav Hasek, Veijo Meri, Gustav Stopka, etc. He has translated from Russian (jointly) the work titled “About Panturanism” by Mammad Amin Rasulzade.
+Vagif Sultanly also deals with translation activity.
+He has translated into the Azerbaijani language and published the novels “The Leaf Fall” and “The Mill” by Reşat Nuri Güntekin and the historical narrative “The Syracusian Scientist” by Sergey Jitomirsky, as well as the stories by Erwin Strittmatter, Jaroslav Hasek, Veijo Meri, Gustav Stopka, etc. He has translated from Russian (jointly) the work titled “About Panturanism” by Mammad Amin Rasulzade.